This article was updated on July 12, 2018.

 CEOs and CHROs should, therefore, be working together to understand and create a shared culture, build new management models, design highly empowered teams and develop new leadership and career development models for younger and more globally diverse leaders, employing a strategy of diversity and inclusion.

-According to the Chartered Quality Institute (CQI), "culture has a strong influence on people's behavior but is not easily changed.
+According to the book "ISO 9000 Quality Systems Handbook" by David Hoyle, "Culture has a strong influence on people's behavior but is not easily changed.
 It is an invisible force that consists of deeply held beliefs, values and assumptions that are so ingrained in the fabric of the organization that many people might not be conscious that they hold them."
 Executive search firm Spencer Stuart also advises that as organizations grow, they may have to change their organizational structures and reevaluate how they balance global leadership with regional leadership models.

 Having executives report to both global and local leadership in a matrix structure that promotes collaboration may provide a broader perspective and help to drive a more customer-centric organizational culture.

 For new organizational structures to be effective in rapidly changing environments, ideal employees will be skilled in strategy and management, including new types of people skills.
 It can be challenging to recruit and develop talent with the necessary capabilities.

 HR leadership should develop programs and processes to educate employees so that they understand what different cultures value, including customs, philosophies and religions.
 Those values affect how employees behave and interact with each other and with their managers.
 There should also be a focus on the different workplace practices and behaviors, including varying reward systems, employee development and oversight, and employees should be prepared for common workplace situations, such as how people communicate (verbally and nonverbally), interact with others, make decisions, complete tasks, negotiate and deal with conflict.